-The BotBlox SwitchBlox is a small form factor 5 port 10/100Mbps (10BASE-T/100BASE-TX) Layer 2 unmanaged and managed ethernet switch.
+The BotBlox SwitchBlox is a small form factor 5 port 10/100Mbps (10BASE-T/100BASE-TX) unmanaged ethernet switch.
 It has a non-blocking fabric, meaning that 100Mbps speed can be achieved simultaneously on all ports.

 It runs from a wide input voltage range of 5.1 to 60V, and provides a 5A, 2A power output.
-It also features PoE injection onboard, and houses a microcontroller for custom firmware upload.